ilkkamtk/mpjakk/docs/w1-http.md

             // save items to state
           });
         ```
-1. Then print the data to the table
+1. Save the data to state and then print the data to the table